FrontendRheinMain/website/README.md

 npm install
 ```

-> Notice if mongo is not running yet ensure it's running before continue (see database chapter above)
+> Notice After npm install has been finished check if mongo is not running before continue (see database chapter above)

 #### Start development environment

-The development environment is served with both, watchers for frontend and backend.
+The development environment is served with both, watchers for **frontend** and **backend**.
 Once code has changed the
 change gets detected by the watchers and the according application part is restarted immediately to provide the latest
 functionality on the fly.
+Start the development environment by following command:

 ```shell
 npm run develop